 Section 1.
-Chair - The Chair of the Board shall preside at all meetings of the Board.
-He/She may call special meetings of the Board when he/she deems it necessary.
-He/She shall appoint members to committees unless otherwise specified.
-The Chair of the Board is an ex officio, non-voting member of all Committees.
+Chair - The Chair of the Board shall preside at all meetings of the Board and may call special meetings of the Board when he or she deems it necessary.
+The Chair shall appoint members to committees unless otherwise specified and is an ex officio, non-voting member of all Committees, unless otherwise specified.

 Section 2.
-Vice-Chair - The Vice-Chair shall perform the duties of the Chair in his/her absence.
+Vice-Chair - The Vice-Chair shall perform the duties of the Chair in the Chair's absence.